raguks/jstut/README.md

 # jstut
 If you are familiar with Java and C, JavaScript is very easy to learn.
 All you need to learn is, how to deal with html document.
 Mostly.
+This is a very basic inriduction to get you started.
+This will remain basic in order to keep it simple for those starting new.

 1. Open the file [jstut.html](https://github.com/raguks/jstut/blob/master/jstut.html) in a browser.
 2. Try exercise one by one